NIGHTF1RE/NaturalLanguageProcessing/README.md

 ### ModelTrainingAndTuning
 An old piece of code that I wrote to continue the mask word training for a BERT model.
 Very interesting in to use to adapt BERT to domain specific knowledge before actual fine tuning.

+### pytorch
+Currently trying to get a better grasp on the Torch framework for future growth.
+Feel free to peruse if you want to see what I'm learning, but nothing in here is "production ready"